 Communications & Grants Manager

 Annie's passions lie at the intersection between writing, arts, and justice.
 She has worked as a youth organizer and teacher in Metro-Detroit and Detroit.
 Prior to joining Urban Habitat, she worked as a Marketing & Communications Coordinator for a food justice organization in Michigan.
-She is a firm advocate for liberation and mango lassi.
+She is a firm believer in liberation, biryani, and sisterhood.
 She holds a Master's in Social Work in Community Organizing.